nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Class name can only contain alphanumeric characters.
 * Class name is case-insensitive.
 * Exam name should be either "CA1", "CA2", "SA1" or "SA2".
-* Exam name is case-insensitive
+* Exam name is case-insensitive.
 * Filter is either "ON" or "OFF", and is case-insensitive.

 Examples: